The urgent fight against mpox in Congo's refugee camps – DW – 08/26/2024

 Following hygiene rules

-Faced with a severe spread in the IDP camps, health agents in the DRC are spreading awareness about symptoms of the disease, where to go when a case is reported and how to protect oneself.
+Faced with a severe spread in camps for internally displaced people (IDPs), health agents in the DRC are spreading awareness about symptoms of the disease, where to go when a case is reported, and how to protect oneself.

 Their main message is to respect hygiene rules.
 In eastern DRC, around 750,000 people are living in camps after fleeing conflict, and here, more than 100 children have been infected by mpox.